Quarrel of the Ancients and the Moderns: Debate in France

 The actual episode that took the name of La Querelle happened a decade later and lasted from 1687 to 1694, starting with the reading in the Académie of Perrault's Le siècle de Louis le Grand (The Century of Louis the Great), in which he supported the merits of the authors of the century of Louis XIV and expressed the Moderns' stance in a nutshell:

-The poem particularly attacks Homer, along with other classical poets, whom Perrault considers overrated and mediocre.
+The poem particularly attacks Homer, along with other classical poets, whom Perrault considered overrated and mediocre.
 Upon hearing this, Boileau stood up and left in anger, saying he was ashamed that a countryman of his could have spoken like that.

 Between 1688 and 1692, Perrault wrote the four volumes of Parallèle des Anciens et des Modernes (Parallel between Ancients and Moderns) where he attempted to prove his ideas on literature.
 Boileau countered with satirical epigrams mocking Perrault's errors and, more seriously, his critical reflections on Longinus.

 In 1694, after a mediation by Antoine Arnauld, the two officially reconciled, but the prolonged and heated polemic left Perrault embittered and resentful.
 He threatened, in the following years, to write new pamphlets against Boileau, to which Boileau replied that he was "done with Perrault" and that whatever Perrault did was "completely indifferent to him."

 Racine showed himself one of the Ancients by focusing his choice of subjects on those drawn from the literature of antiquity.
 He also delimited his tragedies by the classical unities, derived by the classicists from Aristotle's Poetics; the unities of place, time, and action (one scene location, 24 hours, and consistent actions, respectively).

 In the opening years of the 18th century, Pierre de Marivaux showed himself a Modern by establishing a new genre of theatre—unknown to the Ancients—the sentimental comedy (comédie larmoyante).
 In it, the impending tragedy was resolved by the end, amid reconciliations and floods of tears.